jaketrent/html-webpack-template/README.md

 This is a template for the [webpack](http://webpack.github.io/) plugin [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin).
 It has a few extra features than the [default template](https://github.com/ampedandwired/html-webpack-plugin/blob/master/default_index.html) which will hopefully make it less likely that you'll have to create your own `index.html` file in your webpack project.

-Templates for the html-webpack-plugin are implemented using [blueimp templates](https://github.com/blueimp/JavaScript-Templates).
+Templates for the html-webpack-plugin are implemented using [underscore templates](http://underscorejs.org/#template) (previously, in 2.x, [blueimp templates](https://github.com/blueimp/JavaScript-Templates)).
 You can write your own as well.

 ## Installation